onesteinbv/addons-sendcloud/delivery_sendcloud_official/README.rst

 Once all the previous configuration steps are completed, it is possible to synchronize all the past Odoo outgoing shipments to Sendcloud.
-Those shipments are the ones already setup with a SendCloud shipping method.
+Those shipments are the ones already setup with a Sendcloud shipping method.

-Go to SendCloud > Configuration > Wizards > Sync past orders to SendCloud.
+Go to Sendcloud > Configuration > Wizards > Sync past orders to Sendcloud.
 A wizard will pop up.
 Select the date (by default set to 30 days back from today) from which the shipments must be synchronized.